martadelfino/fiveP-ml/README.md

 #### Final results

 The result is each protein coding gene is assigned a score from 0 to 1, for each 'P'.
+There is also the option to keep these as ratios.
 For the genes without data, a 'NA' is left in its place.
 The output is a data frame with HGNC IDs, and columns for each P.

-(Add back option to keep the ratios).